The Edmonds Farmers Market: Food, Crafts, and More!

 • Rick Steves’ Travel Center: Did you know that Rick Steves lives in Edmonds, Washington?
 The famous travel writer and TV host has a Travel Center in downtown Edmonds.
 The Travel Center contains a large store with Rick Steves’ books and accessories, free travel classes, information about their guided tours, and a library filled with hundreds of travel books.

-Restaurants Near the Edmonds Farmers Market
+Summary: The Edmonds Farmers Market

 We hope this article inspires you to visit the Edmonds Farmers Market as well!